ThomasDoom/CS50P-2024/README.md

 ## :bulb: Overview

 Each problem contains my original solution and possibly a revised version that I reviewed and created **AFTER** submission.
-> I will go back and mark all the problems I found most difficult.

 This is my first real crack at Python and programming in general.
 I'm aiming to learn all the best practices along with the language itself.
 Once completed I aim to enroll in the CS50x Course!